historical-theology/stthomas/faith-reason-revelation/syllabus-regular-spring2024.md

 *A week-long intensive dive into the Book of Ecclesiastes/Qoheleth as it pertains to the themes of the class*

-*As this is a new module for this term, asynchronous lectures and other materials for it are TBD.*
+*As this is a new module for this term, video lectures and other materials for it are TBD.*

 4/5
 Readings